stefanos1290/Navigation-Crash/react native/navigation flow/README.md

     - Some screens support a back button, some don't.
     - `rLogin` should have a retry logic (the other requests should fail after 1 try)
     - Contents of the the large text fields can be any lorem ipsum text
-    - The background colors of the screens doesn't have to match the exact rgb codes from the diagram.
+    - The background colors of the screens don't have to match the exact rgb codes from the diagram.

 7. Tips
     - It is recommended to start the development of the mobile application with the network connectivity being hidden behind an abstraction layer and firstly being implemented by a simple, configurable, local mock.
 Once all functionality is verified with this non-networking implementation, the real network implementation can be added.
 Please preserve both implementations.